Brain Athlete is a free memory improvement app that is worth talking about.

 This is important because I’m also helping myself more clearly differentiate this car from the next car in line and the two cars beyond that.

 So there you have it, dear Memorizers.
-I highly recommend getting yourself the Brain Athlete app and trying it for yourself as part of your foreign language Memory Palace training.
+I highly recommend getting yourself the Brain Athlete app and trying it for yourself as part of your Memory Palace training.